jhchowdhury/Tempo/README.md

 # Tempo
-It's a smart scheduling app that includes to-do-list and event calender along with some smart time management features which help you schedule your daily life events more effieciently.
-It also include remainder feature which can notify you before a future event.
+It's a smart scheduling app that combines to-do-list and event calender to help you organize and time your daily life events more effectively and effieciently.

 Expected Features:
   To-do-list:

   Event calender:

   Smart feautures:

 Expected Specification:
 -Java for backend
 -JavaFX for frontend
--MongoDB database for networking
+-MongoDB/Firebase database for networking